tfredh/tfredh/README.md

 ### Hey 👋

-My name's Frederic and I'm a computer science student from Canada.
+My name's Frederic and I'm a high school student from Mississauga, Ontario, Canada.
 Here's some info about me,

 ⚡ Work experience: <br>